 The important focus in improving teaching is not on what teachers do, but on what and how students learn.
 When we have articulated those outcomes of learning, we should align teaching methods to best help students learn those outcomes, and design assessment tasks to allow us to judge how well students have learned them.
 This is what I call constructive alignment.
 A useful tool for achieving alignment is the SOLO Taxonomy, which helps us to define the quality of learning we want in our intended learning outcomes and assessment targets.
 Students’ approaches to learning are a good index of the quality of students’ learning.
 Individual teachers, and institutions as a whole, can use the principles of constructive alignment, SOLO and students’ approaches to learning to help them reflect on the quality of their teaching, to see why things might be going poorly and how they might be done more effectively.

 Teaching in Hong Kong provided me with a most rewarding twist to this work: The Paradox of the Chinese Learner.
 Students from the Confucian heritage are stereotyped by Westerners as rote learners yet they achieve astonishingly high outcomes that would be impossible on the basis of rote learning.
 How can that be?

 Corporatising universities was a bad move.
 It prevented universities from pursuing their unique role: to carry out research and to teach without fear of political or corporate bullying, or of being rewarded for producing contrived outcomes.
 For more, see Biggs, J and Davis R. (Eds) The Subversion of Australian Universities see especially Chs 1 and 12, and Chapter 9 for a look at the extraordinary case of the University of Newcastle, which is still at its games of bullying.
-The final chapter of my memoir Changing Universities brings the sorry tale up to date, but since then the Abbott government is dead set on privatising damn near the whole sector.
-Now Turnbull is PM we have yet to see how that will be played.
+The final chapter of my memoir Changing Universities brings the sorry tale up to date.